skytap/sample-api/README.md

 sample-api
 ==========

-Sample Python Code using the Skytap API.
+Repository of example scripts exercising basic functionality of the Skytap REST API.